jchristopherinc/mars/README.md

 For eg., in a batch of 10, say message ID `a` has 3 events all of them will be batched together and made as a single entry with array of events as it's value.

+We create 10 EventAggregators which will be subscribed to one EventCollector each.

 **EventStore**

-Event Store, stores events into a persistent storage.
+Event Store stores events into a persistent storage.
 It will do an upsert based on the unique messageID.

+We create 10 EventStores for each EventCollector instance, so as to parallelize storage layer.

+## Websockets

+We have a thin websocket layer to show updates to a messageId in real time.
+Messages to Websockets are emitted during *EventStore*.

 ## Event Structure